dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/AndyC/C20K-getting-started.md

 in our test above the memory 0-6FFF is taken from ChipRAM and 7000-7FFF is on the motherboard.

+[AndyC: For the C20K at the moment the video memory is not much slower than ChipRAM so this is all a bit academic.
+However, it is planned to add some higher-resolution modes which will make the video RAM effectively run slower as it will be in contention with the video system.
+On the Blitter boards the video RAM is at a maximum of 2MHz when accessed by the CPU.]

 The reason we had to switch to MODE 7 is that the MOS is currently unaware of this remapping and will write any screen bound information to ChipRAM where there is a remapping.